Joseph and the Amazing Technicolor Dreamcoat

 It will take approximately one hour for each group to learn, dance and audition each combination.

-Principal Callbacks for IN THE HEIGHTS will be held on Monday, November 10th, 2025.
+Principal Callbacks for JOSEPH AND THE AMAZING TECHNICOLOR DREAMCOAT will be held on Monday, March 16th, 2026.

 LOCATIONS